 - Towels and linen, during laundering and drying

 - Paint overspray or material from a paint spray booth

 - Green waste piles and compost

 - A number of chemical substances, such as cellulose nitrate

-Spontaneous ignition occurs when a combustible material is heated to its ignition temperature by a chemical reaction involving the oxygen in the air.
+Spontaneous combustion occurs when a combustible material is heated to its ignition temperature by a chemical reaction involving the oxygen in the air (oxidation).
 The oxidation of the combustible material creates heat.
 If this heat cannot be dissipated, it will build up in the combustible material until ignition occurs.
-Generally, the build up of heat to ignition point occurs when the material is in a pile so that the heat being generated cannot adequately escape.
+Generally, the build up of heat to ignition point occurs when the material is bunched up or in a pile preventing the heat being generated from adequately escaping.

-It is simple to prevent spontaneous ignition since oxygen is needed for it to occur.
-Materials subject to spontaneous ignition should be stored in sealed metal containers such as a safety can or rubbish bin.
+It is simple to prevent spontaneous combustion since oxygen is needed for it to occur.
+Materials subject to spontaneous combustion should be stored in sealed metal containers such as a safety can or rubbish bin.
 The container will contain oxygen at first, but the oxidation process will soon use this up and the process will stop.

-Rags impregnated with linseed or other drying materials should either be immersed in water or, immediately after use, spread out in a safe place to dry.
+Rags impregnated with linseed or other drying materials should either be immersed in water and spread out flat in a safe place to dry, immediately after use.
 If it is necessary to transport oil or paint-soaked rags, they should be sealed in metal containers.